2022/23 Full-time Undergraduate course

 This module is worth 40 credit points and requires a comprehensive range of course work from concepts through to final designs.
 Presentation is expected in a range of formats, simulated concepts and prototypes, and a supporting business viability report.

-In Design Realisation students will undertake a series of design projects designed to demonstrate the intrinsic relationship between design intent, scale of manufacture, choice of material and choice of manufacturing process.
-They are given the opportunity develop an in depth applied understanding of a number of materials and manufacturing processes through live briefs where they have to balance design intent, client brief, commercial and industrial considerations through to a successful outcome.
+In Design Realisation, students will undertake a series of design projects designed to demonstrate the intrinsic relationship between design intent, scale of manufacture, choice of material and choice of making and manufacturing process.
+They are given the opportunity to develop an in depth applied understanding of a number of materials and manufacturing processes through live briefs where they have to balance design intent, client brief, commercial and industrial considerations, methods of production through to a successful outcome.
 The projects are informed by a series of lectures and Industrial study visits.

 This module engages students in developing their skills as individual researchers, reflective practitioners and as dynamic participants in a community of learners.
 Design history, theory, and practice spans diverse but interrelated disciplines and students will be engaged in critically reflecting and underpinning the interdisciplinary nature of its discourses, thus building an intellectual framework to support their studio practice.
 Students are supported in the generation and development of a self-directed research project on a topic related to the field of design studies, following historical and theoretical frameworks of enquiry.
 The module promotes the rigour of reflective and analytical writing at an academic level.